 Nasal Tip Rhinoplasty

-Tip Rhinoplasty refers to shaping of the nasal tip.
+Tip rhinoplasty refers to shaping of the nasal tip.
 This can be done closed or open.
-Most tip sculpting procedures , in my opinion, are best done through an open approach where your surgeon can three dimensionally see the cartilage frame right before his eyes without having to pull and yank it around through small nostril incisions.
+Most tip sculpting procedures, in my opinion, are best done through an open approach where your surgeon can three dimensionally see the cartilage frame right before his/her eyes without having to pull and yank it around through small nostril incisions.
 Many of the tip revision rhinoplasties I do are on noses that have been operated on through a closed approach.
-While closed rhiinoplasty can give you good results.
-Often times, the tip cartilages need much much more finesse and attention to detail so that the nose does not warp and look weird over time.
+While closed rhinoplasty can give you good results, oftentimes, the tip cartilages need much more finesse and attention to detail so that the nose does not warp and look weird over time.
 Structural grafts and tip suturing techniques can be used together to effectively and elegantly shape the nasal tip.

 It is rare to only need a tip rhinoplasty.
 Many times, it is best to harmoniously balance all aspects of the nose and reshape the bridge and other related or adjacent areas on the nose.